Governor of North Carolina: Legislative authority and responsibilities

 The governor is constitutionally obligated to "give the General Assembly information of the affairs of the State and recommend to their consideration such measures as he shall deem expedient".
 Governors traditionally fulfill this requirement with a "State of the State" speech delivered during the legislature's opening session, though they can also communicate this information through separate special messages.
-They are empowered to veto bills of the General Assembly.
+The governor signs bills passed by the General Assembly of which they approve into law and are empowered to veto bills of which they disapprove.
 A veto can be overridden by a three-fifths majority vote of the assembly.
+Legislation can also take effect without the governor's signature if they chose not to veto it.
 The governor may call the General Assembly into extraordinary session after consulting the Council of State and is required to convene the assembly in specific circumstances to review vetoed legislation.

 Other duties

 The governor is one of 10 constitutionally-designated members of the Council of State, a collection of elected state executives, and chairs its meetings.
 The body has minimal constitutional duties, with its most significant responsibilities arising from statute, including approving the governor's acquisitions and disposals of state property.
 The governor is tasked by the constitution with keeping the Great Seal of the State North Carolina.
 The constitution empowers the governor to permit the state or a local government to incur a debt without a referendum in the event of an emergency threat to public health or safety.

 The governor is constitutionally required to live at the seat of state government.
 Since 1891, the Executive Mansion in Raleigh has served as the official residence of the governor of North Carolina and their family.
 Governors and their immediate family—called the "first family" during the executive's tenure—serve as symbolic leaders for the state.
 As the ceremonial head of the state, the governor often attends official events and performs formal functions on behalf of the state, such as meeting with important persons and leading ribbon-cutting ceremonies.